Low Prussian dialect: Fate after 1945

 Almost all Low Prussian speakers were evacuated or expelled from Prussia after 1945.
 Since the expellees scattered throughout Western Germany the dialects are now moribund.
 Most of the Low Prussian speakers not expelled after World War II relocated from Poland to Western Germany in the 1970s and 1980s and from Russia in the 1990s as so-called late repatriates (Spätaussiedler).
 Today, the language is almost extinct, as its use is restricted to communication within the family and gatherings of expellees, where they are spoken out of nostalgia.
 In Poland, the language of the few non-displaced people was subjected to severe repression after 1945, which meant that the active use of the language was even lower than in Germany.
 In both countries, the High Prussian dialects were not transmitted to the next generation, therefore, few elderly speakers remain.
 The German minority in Poland, recognized since 1991, uses Standard German.

 Common Prussian features

-It shares some features with High Prussian, differentiating it from other Eastern Low German dialects.
+It shares some features with High Prussian, differentiating it from neighbouring Low German dialects.